Genomics Core Facility

 Custom bioinformatic services are also available upon request, including large genome assemblies, HiFi genome assemblies, transcriptome annotation, targeted IsoSeq analysis and repeat expansion analysis, among others.

 Also known as HiFi reads, the CCS algorithm removes any residual sequencing error by collapsing multiple sequencing reads over the same molecule, resulting in individual sequences with accuracy > 99.9%.
-Data delivered as FASTA/FASTQ CCS reads.
+Data delivered as BAM CCS reads.
+Revio only delivers HiFi reads by nature, there is no option for subreads delivery.
+Sequel IIe first generates subreads, which can be converted to HiFi reads using CCS.

 Hierarchical Genome Assembly (HGAP)